chrisrosen1/DH-101-Starter-Repository/index.md

 [View my Accessibility Statement →](accessibility.md)

-I designed this site to be clear, simple, and easy to navigate for different users.
-I used headings to organize each page so content is structured and easy to follow.
-I also kept my layout consistent across pages, which helps users understand where they are and how to move through the site.

-I included descriptive link text, such as “Begin the scavenger hunt” and “Explore the reflections,” so users know where each link will take them.
-I also added alt text to images so that screen readers can describe them to users who may not be able to see the images.

-I avoided clutter and kept the design simple, which improves readability and usability.
-Since the site uses a basic GitHub Pages theme, it also maintains good color contrast by default, making the text easier to read.

 ### Sustainability

 To reduce the environmental impact of my site, I kept it lightweight and simple.
 I avoided adding unnecessary features, large files, or embedded content that would increase loading time and energy use.
 I also used a limited number of images and kept them simple rather than high-resolution or overly complex.